 WNV is carried by mosquitoes feeding on infected birds, which then is spread to people when bitten.
 When considering how best to protect around your home, prevention must first start with tossing and tipping any stagnant water that may become a breeding ground for mosquitoes.
 By eliminating stagnant water around your home, you help control mosquitoes that maybe carrying the virus.

-When outside, wear mosquito repellent, long sleeved shirts, and pants, spraying clothing as well as exposed skin.
-When applying insect repellent to your child’s face, first spray into your hands and then place onto your child’s face, remembering to avoid their eyes and mouth.
+When outside, wear mosquito repellent, long sleeved shirts, and pants, misting clothing as well as exposed skin.
+When applying insect repellent to your child’s face, first mist into your hands and then place onto your child’s face, remembering to avoid their eyes and mouth.

 If you decide to travel overseas, make sure to choose a hotel or lodge with air conditioning or windows with screens.
 Buy mosquito nets that have been treated with Permethrin and that are World Health Organization Pesticide Evaluation Scheme (WHOPES) approved, but do not wash them—this causes the insecticide to break down.

 Symptoms of West Nile Virus

 Please note: Here at Mosquito Squad, we are experts at killing mosquitoes, not medical care.
 Please always consult your healthcare team for any specific questions about WNV or symptoms.

 Most individuals infected with WNV in America may not always have symptoms that would cause an individual to have concerns; some who are infected sometimes show no symptoms at all.
 One in five people who are infected develop a fever with other symptoms such as headache, body aches, joint pains, vomiting, diarrhea, or rash.
 Only 1 of 150 people develop a severe illness affecting the central nervous system (encephalitis).
 The incubation period after the initial mosquito bite falls between 3 to 14 days.